syakirharis25/workers/README.md

 * bread is at least a loaf of baguette, a loaf of brioche, a loaf of fougasse, a loaf of michetta
 * fruit is at least one cavendish banana, one watermelon, one pineapple, one papaya, one guava

+Every night, before 11pm, do a daily check-up on the kitchens and bathrooms, make sure everything is working fine, in good order, in a good arrangement, clean and tidy, without any mess.
+If everything is strange or broken, take some simple notes of it, try to fix it within 24 hours, the clean working environment creates a clean mind for everyone, easy to reach meaning easier access for everyone.

 EVERY 2 DAYS
 ---
 Make sure everyone can get at least 8 hours sleep and rest, do rotation of workers if any of them is not enough of rest.
 Allocate enough resources for at least 5 subtitute workers for one week of work, in any case of emergencies occurs.